mukhortov/HESH-WordPress-Plugin/readme.txt

 = Features =

 * Syntax highlighting in the Post/Page HTML editor
+* _NEW:_ Syntax highlighting for WordPress shortcodes
 * Save your posts and pages pressing Ctrl+S (Cmd+S on Mac)
 * Restore cursor position after page is reloaded
-* Light and Dark editor colour themes
+* _NEW:_ Huge Selection of themes
-* New fullscreen mode.
-* Toggle fullscreen mode with F11/Esc hotkeys
+* Fullscreen mode: toggle with F11/Esc hotkeys

 If you like the plugin, please [donate](https://www.paypal.me/mukhortov/5) and leave a review :)

+If you would like to contribute to this plugin, view the [github repo](https://github.com/mukhortov/HESH-WordPress-Plugin).

 == Installation ==